How to become a Sole Trader

 Relevant Contracts Tax (RCT)

-A principal contractor is someone who pays a subcontractor to carry out activities on behalf of their business.
+A principal contractor pays a subcontractor to carry out activities on behalf of their business.
 If you are a principal contractor, you will need to pay RCT.
 Subcontractors in construction, forestry, and the meat processing industry are expected to pay this tax.
-However, Revenue specifies that “you are not a principal contractor if the only construction work that you are involved in is on buildings or land for your own use or the use of your employees”.
+However, Revenue specifies that “you are not a principal contractor if the only construction work you are involved in is on buildings or land for your own use or the use of your employees”.

-5) Revenue's Online System (ROS) registration
+5) Set up on Revenue's Online System (ROS)

 Setting up on ROS for the first time